HenrikBengtsson/matrixStats/revdep/problems.md

       ‘Rgraphviz’ ‘multtest’
       Please use :: or requireNamespace() instead.
       See section 'Suggested packages' in the 'Writing R Extensions' manual.
-    Unavailable namespace imported from by a ':::' call: ‘globaltest’ See the note in ?`:::` about the use of this operator.
+    Missing object imported by a ':::' call: ‘globaltest:::globaltest’
     ```

 *   checking R code for possible problems ...
 NOTE